kera-cudmore/BookWorm/README.md

 ### Code Used

 * [Star Rating Code.](https://bbbootstrap.com/snippets/bootstrap-rate-your-experience-template-star-ratings-30972576) The following code was used and adapted for the star rating system in the book reviews.
+* [glassmorphism-generator](https://hype4.academy/tools/glassmorphism-generator).
+Used to create the coloured card panels.

 ### Content